MED-VT++: Unifying Multimodal Learning with a Multiscale Encoder-Decoder Video Transformer: Related work

 \section{Related work}

-\textbf{Video dense prediction tasks.} We focus on two important aspects of video dense prediction: the multiscale nature of objects and temporally consistent spatial localization for per pixel classification, as well as operation without the expense of optical flow.
-For tasks, we consider two dense prediction tasks, Automatic Video Object Segmentation (AVOS)\cite{wang2021survey} and actor/action segmentation, while leaving extensions to instance-aware AVOS~\cite{ventura2019rvos,luiten2020unovost} and tracking~\cite{oh2019video,xie2021efficient} for future work.
+\textbf{Video segmentation.} We focus on two important aspects of video dense prediction: the multiscale nature of objects and temporally consistent spatial localization for per pixel classification, as well as operation without the expense of optical flow.
+For tasks, we consider three dense prediction tasks, Automatic Video Object Segmentation (AVOS)~\cite{wang2021survey,karim2023understanding}, actor-action segmentation~\cite{dang2018actor} and Video Semantic Segmentation (VSS)~\cite{yan2020video}, while leaving extensions to instance-aware AVOS~\cite{ventura2019rvos,luiten2020unovost} and tracking~\cite{oh2019video,xie2021efficient} for future work.
 Dominant approaches to AVOS rely on both colour images and optical flow as input ~\cite{zhou2020motion,ren2021reciprocal,siam2019video,jain2017fusionseg}.
-Other approaches consider attention~\cite{wang2019zero,lu2019see} to capture recurring objects in a video via simple mechanisms, \eg co-attention.
-Similarly, dominant approaches to actor/action segmentation depend on optical flow ~\cite{dang2018actor, ji2018end}.
+Other approaches consider attention to capture recurring objects in a video via simple mechanisms, \eg co-attention~\cite{wang2019zero,lu2019see} .
+Similarly, dominant approaches to actor-action segmentation depend on optical flow~\cite{dang2018actor,ji2018end}.
+Conversely, conventional VSS approaches rely on optical flow based warping to propagate their labels~\cite{gadde2017semantic,liu2017surveillance,ding2020every,jain2019accel}; however, other research instead uses inter-frame attention to capture the temporal relations between consecutive frames~\cite{paul2020efficient,wang2021temporal,li2021video,miao2021vspw}.
+More recent VSS approaches include a hierarchically structured transformer encoder~\cite{xie2021segformer}, dynamic kernels~\cite{li2022video}, inter-frame cross-attention~\cite{sun2022coarse} and tube prediction~\cite{kim2022tubeformer,li2023tube}.

+In complement, there has been considerable recent advances in multimodal video segmentation, with various task formulations, \eg text-referring video segmentation~\cite{xu2018youtube,khoreva2019video,gavrilyuk2018actor}, speech-referring video object segmentation~\cite{pan2022wnet} and audio-visual segmentation~\cite{zhou2022audio}.
+Recent work on audio-visual segmentation presented a specialized temporal pixel-wise audio-visual interaction~\cite{zhou2022audio}, a conditional latent diffusion model~\cite{mao2023contrastive} and transformer based query decoders with audio-visual mixer~\cite{gao2023avsegformer}.
+In contrast to prior efforts, we present a general framework to tackle both unimodal and multimodal video segmentation without domain specific specialized architectures.

 \textbf{Multiscale processing.} Multiscale processing is an established technique across computer vision.
 Some representative examples in the era of convolutional networks include edge detection~\cite{hed}, image segmentation~\cite{unet}, object detection~\cite{lin2017} as well as AVOS~\cite{jain2017fusionseg, zhou2020motion, ren2021reciprocal}.
 Recently, multiscale processing has been applied with transformers to assist the understanding of single images (\eg classification~\cite{wang2022crossformer}, detection~\cite{zhu2020deformable, chen2021crossvit} and panoptic segmentation~\cite{cheng2021masked}) and videos (\eg action recognition~\cite{fan2021multiscale,li2021improved}).
 However, such transformers are limited by lack of unified multiscale processing (\ie restricted to the encoding phase) or not readily applicable to video understanding (\ie primarily used for static images~\cite{wang2022crossformer}), in general, and dense video predictions, in particular.
 In contrast, while our work exploits multiscale information, it makes fuller use in its multiscale encoder-decoder via \textit{Within} and \textit{Between} scale attention.